Health and Safety

 - Apprehension and transfer of suspects to public custody

-Our operations employ full-time employees and contract security personnel.
+Our operating sites employ full-time and contract security personnel.
 We believe that competence and training are the most important elements of effective security management and we evaluate all personnel carefully before selecting them for security detail.
-To ensure that our interactions with the public are proper and respectful, we provide values- and expectations-based training, including security and human rights training, to our security personnel.
-At Ambatovy, we have a memorandum of understanding in place with the national gendarmerie and require security and human rights training for public security officials who patrol our sites.
+To ensure that our interactions with the public are respectful, we provide values- and expectations-based training, including security and human rights training, to our security personnel.
+At Ambatovy, we have a memorandum of understanding, which was recently reviewed and updated, with the public security force, and require security and human rights training for public security officials who patrol our sites.

 Security and Human Rights

-Our business cannot operate and thrive without a dedicated, experienced and respected workforce.
-We work hard to listen and understand the needs and challenges of our employees; take action to improve the workplace; and support employees in reaching their potential.
-For the purpose of this report, labour relations include employee engagement, talent development, labour rights, workplace diversity, and protection against workplace discrimination and harassment.
+Our business cannot operate and thrive without a dedicated, experienced and engaged workforce.
+We are committed to listening to and understanding the needs and challenges of our employees; taking action to improve the workplace; and supporting employees in reaching their potential.
+(For the purpose of this report, employee relations include employee engagement, talent development, labour rights, workplace diversity, and protection against workplace discrimination and harassment.)

-Effective and regular engagement with employees is the foundation of our labour relations programs.
-Every few years, we conduct an employee survey to evaluate engagement across the business.
-Questions touch on leadership, culture, behaviours, professional development, communication and other areas.
-Management is held accountable for implementing plans to address key findings.
+Effective and regular two-way communication with employees is the foundation of our employee relations programs.
+Every two years, we conduct an employee survey to evaluate engagement across the business.
+Questions touch on leadership, culture, behaviours, professional development, and communication, among other areas.
+Senior managers in the corporate office and divisions are held accountable for implementing plans to address key findings.

-We have a zero-tolerance policy for workplace discrimination and have in place discrete policies on human rights, business ethics and diversity that meet legal requirements and best practices.
-We are committed to continuous improvement in these areas, with a particular focus on diversity.
-In Cuba, all national workers are hired through an employment agency and can report any issues of discrimination to the agency.
+We have a policy for workplace discrimination and violence prevention.
+There are discrete policies on human rights, business ethics and diversity that meet legal requirements and best practices.
+We are committed to continuous improvement in these areas, with a growing focus on diversity and inclusion.
+In Cuba, all national workers are hired through an employment agency and can report any issues of discrimination.
 The agency will undertake an investigation in conjunction with management.
 Any actions taken are governed by the same types of standards that would apply in Canada.

 Organized Labour, Grievances and Strike Action